jaceiverson/pandas-compare/README.md

 pip install pdcompare
 ```
 ## Requirements
-The DataFrames must have the same index to compare correctly.
-An error will be thrown if the index data-types do not match, and a warning will be thrown if the index names are different.
+- DataFrames must have the same index to compare correctly
+- Warning will be thrown if the data types are non-numeric and you use `.set_change_comparison(True)`
+- Warning will be thrown if the index names are different

 ## STEPS